panzi/cook-serve-hoomans3/README.md

 ------------

 Cook, Serve, Delicious!
 3?! uses [Game Maker](http://www.yoyogames.com/studio) from YoYo Games.
-At first I didn't bother reverse engineering the archive file format of this game engine, but because the file size of the replacement sprite got bigger than the file size of the original I had to reverse engineer at least a bit so I could rewrite the archive properly (instead of just overwriting the proportion of the archive containing the sprite).
+For Cook, Serve, Delicious!
+1 I at first didn't bother reverse engineering the archive file format, but instead just found the offset of the sprite image and re-wrote that in place.
+But because the file size of the replacement sprite got bigger than the file size of the original I had to reverse engineer at least a bit so I could rewrite the archive properly.

-This program understands the overall structure of Game Maker archives, the detailed structure of the TXTR and AUDO sections, and some parts of the SPRT and TPAG sections.
+This program understands the overall structure of Game Maker archives, the detailed structure of the STRG, TXTR and AUDO sections, and some parts of the SPRT and TPAG sections.
 TXTR and AUDO are the last two sections in the archive, so when the TXTR section needs resizing absolute offsets in this section and the following section (AUDO) need to be adjusted.
 There don't seem to be any offsets to parts of those sections in other places.

+The STRG section just contains a string table.
+Any strings used in the game are stored there and referenced by absolute offset in the file.
+However, some strings seem to be referenced differently (they are definitely used, but I can't find their offsets in the game archive).
+Therefore I don't really re-write the STRG section when patching strings, but only replace strings in it with other strings of the same or shorter length (zero padded if shorter).

 The SPRT and TPAG sections contain the coordinates of the sprites inside of the textures.
 During compilation this information is used to generate the new